-People who experience more intense comedown symptoms may be more likely to struggle with ecstasy withdrawal symptoms if they enter detox.
+People who experience more intense comedown symptoms may be more likely to struggle with ecstasy withdrawal symptoms.
 An experience of comedown symptoms, in one study, was found to increase the potential of withdrawal symptoms between 1 percent and 11 percent among those who experienced intense comedown symptoms, and 75 percent for those who had “regular” comedown symptoms.

 Repeated ecstasy abuse can lead to chronic health problems.

 When compared to cocaine or meth binges, ecstasy binges are rare, but they do occur.
 Consistent abuse of ecstasy for several days can drastically deplete neurotransmitters in the brain, making it harder for the brain to stabilize.
 In addition, ecstasy can cause damage to the cardiovascular system, leading to chronic arrhythmias and other damage to the heart muscle.

 Some studies also have found that long-term ecstasy abuse can cause brain damage.
 A small study using MRIs of 10 participants’ brains measured the volume of the hippocampus, which is a part of the brain believed to be responsible for long-term memory.
 In the participants who abused ecstasy, hippocampal regions were 10.5 percent smaller than in the group who had not tried ecstasy.
 Gray matter was reduced as well, by 4.6 percent on average.

 The National Institute on Drug Abuse (NIDA) also reports that neurotoxic symptoms may be associated with long-term ecstasy abuse.
 These include: